kevinvincent/hassio-addons/sonos-audioclip-tts/README.md

 Your url bar will look something like: https://hassio.local:8349/redirect?state=none&code=86f62528-99f4-4162-8c01-00f2651bf234

-Change the first part *https://hassio.local:8349* to match how you usually access home assistant (remove https, change to ip address, etc depending on your setup) and hit enter.
+Change the first part *https://hassio.local:8349* to match how you usually access home assistant (remove https, change to ip address, etc depending on your setup) like you did in the "Perform Auth flow" step and hit enter.
 You should now see the Auth Complete message

 ## Non HASS.IO install
 0. Ensure you have somewhat recent npm and node installed on your machine